Panasonic TZ200 vs Nikon D3300

-The Panasonic Lumix DC-TZ200 (called Panasonic ZS200 in some regions) and the Nikon D3300 are two digital cameras that were revealed to the public, respectively, in February 2018 and January 2014.
+The Panasonic Lumix DC-TZ200 (called Panasonic ZS200 in some regions) and the Nikon D3300 are two digital cameras that were officially introduced, respectively, in February 2018 and January 2014.
 The TZ200 is a fixed lens compact, while the D3300 is a DSLR.
 The cameras are based on an one-inch (TZ200) and an APS-C (D3300) sensor.
-The Panasonic has a resolution of 20 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 20 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic TZ200 vs Nikon D3300

 An illustration of the physical size and weight of the Panasonic TZ200 and the Nikon D3300 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the TZ200 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the TZ200 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is considerably larger (68 percent) than the Panasonic TZ200.
 In this context, it is worth noting that neither the TZ200 nor the D3300 are weather-sealed.